Happy2Git/GUIDE/README.md

 See 'inductive_BTC.ipynb' and inductive_BTC_abalation.ipynb'

 ## Contact
-Provide contact information for the project owners/maintainers.
-For example:
 -   Cheng-Long Wang - X.Y@Z where X = chenglong, Y = wang and Z = kaust.edu.sa